A Guide to Understanding Jet Ski Specifications

 The width of a jet ski can greatly affect its stability and balance.
 Wider jet skis tend to have better stability at slower speeds and in choppy waters, making them ideal for cruising or recreational purposes.
 Narrower jet skis, on the other hand, offer enhanced maneuverability and responsiveness, making them preferred by riders who enjoy more aggressive turns and tricks.

-See also Is It Easy To Ride A Jet Ski?
+See also How Hard Is It To Ride A Jet Ski?

 2.3 Height